guillermo-carrasco/PyConSweden2015/README.md

 ### Description

+[The first part...]

+The second part will contrast the different aspects of dealing with end users without extensive data science background.
+The focus will be on our in-house developed Flask server for delivering results and a command line tool used to generate QC metrics reports.

 ### Audience

-Any Python programmer with interest on how Python is applied to the growing life sciences field of Genomics.
-Any scientist with interest on how other labs are managing the complex data flow and analysis on a genomics facility.
+- Any Python programmer with interest in how Python is applied to the growing life sciences field of genomics.

+- Any scientist with interest in how other labs are managing the complex data flow and analysis of a genomics facility.

 ### Python level